How to Make a Classic Dutch Apple Crumble Pie

 Difference Between Dutch Apple Pie and Dutch Apple Crumble Pie

 The nuances of baking can often make similar dishes quite unique.
 Such is the case when comparing the Dutch Apple Pie and Dutch Apple Crumble Pie.
-While both desserts have a quintessentially Dutch flair and feature apples as their star ingredient, there are distinct differences in the topping, texture, flavor, and presentation of these two pies.
+While both desserts have a quintessentially Dutch flair and feature apples as their star ingredient, there are distinct differences in the topping, texture, flavour, and presentation of these two pies.

 Crumbly vs. Solid Topping